jasonknight/gopress/docs.md

 ```go
 func (o *PostMeta) FindByMetaValue(_findByMetaValue string) ([]*PostMeta, error)
 ```
-FindByMetaValue searchs against the primary key meta_value and will return []*PostMeta,error This method is a programatically generated finder for PostMeta
+FindByMetaValue searchs against the database table field meta_value and will return []*PostMeta,error This method is a programatically generated finder for PostMeta

 ```go